 Stronger environmental rules for fracking diluted by lords

-The amendments were part of a clause accepted by the House of Commons at the end of January.
+Provisions to ban fracking in groundwater protection zones and designated land have been watered down by the House of Lords after a debate on the Infrastructure Bill.The amendments were part of a clause accepted by the House of Commons at the end of January.
 They were introduced by the Labour party, which said it would not support hydraulic fracturing or fracking

 The Environment Agency has successfully prosecuted Southern Water for thousands of illegal raw sewage discharges that polluted rivers and coastal waters in Kent, resulting in a record £90m fine.